High-Energy Pion Scattering in Holographic QCD: A Comparison with Experimental Data: Introduction

 To revisit this situation in the context of holography, Polchinski and Strassler proposed studying scalar glueball scattering by analysing the dual dilaton superstring scattering in five-dimensional AdS space with an IR cut-off \cite{Polchinski:2001tt}.\,\,Using this phenomenological approach, which models QCD's UV behaviour via a strongly coupled CFT, Polchinski and Strassler recovered the constituent counting rule.\,\,More recently, in collaboration with Sugimoto \cite{Armoni:2024gqv}, we applied their proposal to pion and $\rho$-meson scattering in a related holographic model, also recovering the constituent counting rule.\,\,However, for processes involving $\rho$-mesons, we had to generalise the original proposal \cite{Polchinski:2001tt} to reproduce the constituent counting rule.

-In this paper, we compare the predictions of our model \cite{Armoni:2024gqv}, reformulated in the context of the hard-wall model, for the angular dependence of $\pi^{+} \pi^{-} \to \pi^{+} \pi^{-}$ scattering with experimental data indirectly extracted from $\pi^{-} p \to \pi^{+} \pi^{-} n$ measurements reported in reference \cite{Bromberg:1983he}.\,\,We extract the data using two different models, the simpler of which assumes only a Yukawa-type nucleon-nucleon interaction mediated by the pion (details will be provided in \hyperref[sec:3_experimental]{Section 3}).\,\,The extracted data are thus off-shell.
+In this paper, we compare the predictions of our model \cite{Armoni:2024gqv}, reformulated in the context of the hard-wall model, for the angular dependence of $\pi^{+} \pi^{-} \to \pi^{+} \pi^{-}$ scattering with experimental data.
+Since there is no direct data for $\pi^{+} \pi^{-} \to \pi^{+} \pi^{-}$ scattering, we use data which is indirectly extracted from $\pi^{-} p \to \pi^{+} \pi^{-} n$ measurements reported in reference \cite{Bromberg:1983he}.\,\,We extract the data using two different models, the simpler of which assumes only a Yukawa-type nucleon-nucleon interaction mediated by the pion (details will be provided in \hyperref[sec:3_experimental]{Section 3}).\,\,The extracted data are thus off-shell.
 However, we expect deviations from on-shell behaviour to be qualitatively negligible when the Mandelstam variables in the underlying pion process far exceed the pion mass \cite{Martin:1976mb, Stampke:1982cf}.

 Regarding our holographic model from reference \cite{Armoni:2024gqv}, note that it is formulated within a five-dimensional asymptotically AdS (AAdS) background consistent with confinement and chiral symmetry breaking, hereafter referred to as AAdS space.\,\,Our predictions in the limit of $s\to\infty$ are based on an ansatz for tree-level superstring scattering to leading order in $\alp / R_5^2$ in this AAdS space (where $\alp$ is the Regge slope and $R_5$ is the AdS radius), and rely only on~its AdS region, which governs the leading $s$-dependence in the high-energy fixed-angle regime.
 However, in order to compare with experimental data at finite energies, the asymptotics are not sufficient and one must specify the background metric also in the IR region.
 For this purpose we choose the simplest confining AAdS background, which is AdS space with a finite IR cutoff, namely the hard-wall model also used in reference \cite{Polchinski:2001tt}.
+Note that as in the Sakai--Sugimoto model \cite{Sakai:2004cn} mesons are incorporated without the need to modify the background, because in the quenched (large-$N$) approximation mesons do not back react.

 Despite the limitations of our approach, we will show that, when combined with input from phenomenology, its predictions qualitatively agree with the data from reference \cite{Bromberg:1983he} in the high-energy fixed-angle regime.\,\,In contrast, agreement in the Regge regime is lacking, which could have been anticipated, as will be discussed in \hyperref[sec:2_2_Ansatz]{Section 2.2}.